iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ```

 Django is, of course, the framework we are using. `psycopg2-binary` allows us to
-use PostgreSQL within Django.
+connect to PostgreSQL within Django.

-If you are downloading and running a Python project, you can usually install
+If you are downloading and running a Python project, you can usually install its
-its dependencies with `pip install -r requirements.txt`.
-This is essentially `npm install`, pip is our python package manager.
-Requirements.txt is our new package.json.
+dependencies with `pip install -r requirements.txt`.
+This is essentially
+`npm install`, pip is our python package manager.
+Requirements.txt is our new
+package.json.

 Let's go ahead and create our project. `django-admin` gives us commands to
 generate some of our project for us.